cy-polo/AvertCheckToken/README.md

 ### Disclaimer

-➡To help support me, when you download the project, you will follow me automatically.
-➡The permissions your GitHub application must have are: `gist` and `user > user:follow`.
+➡The permissions your GitHub application must have are: `gist`.

 **Good use!**